LAMDA-NJU/Deep-Forest/docs/advanced_topics/use_customized_estimator.rst

 The version v0.1.4 of :mod:`deepforest` has added the support on:

-- using customized base estimators in the cascade structure of deep forest
+- using customized base estimators in cascade layers of deep forest
 - using the customized predictor concatenated to the deep forest

 The page gives a detailed introduction on how to use this new feature.